Legacy of Kain: Legacy of Kain: Soul Reaver

+Soul Reaver 2

 Soul Reaver 2 had an accelerated development cycle and was released after two years, despite a switch to sixth generation consoles early in the project.
 It was initially targeted for release in late 2000 on the PlayStation and Dreamcast, but was reworked and released in 2001 as a PlayStation 2 exclusive, and was ported to Microsoft Windows later that year.
 The developers' goal was to retain the elements that made its predecessor successful, but they decided to eschew the "complete a level, fight a boss" flow of the previous game in favor of a more narrative-driven approach.
 The plot serves as a direct sequel to Soul Reaver, picking up immediately after its ending.
 The player controls Raziel as he uncovers the mysteries surrounding Nosgoth's distant past and his own destiny.
 Meanwhile, Kain attempts to subvert fate and restore the world by manipulating history.
 While Soul Reaver was still in development, Crystal Dynamics initiated another project - a successor to Blood Omen - and when the Soul Reaver team had started work on their follow-up in late 1999, two Legacy of Kain games were in simultaneous development.

+Blood Omen 2

-Blood Omen 2's "creative seeds were sown" in 1999, and the finished product was released in 2002, six months after Soul Reaver 2, for the PlayStation 2, Xbox, Microsoft Windows and GameCube.
+Blood Omen 2s "creative seeds were sown" in 1999, and the finished product was released in 2002, six months after Soul Reaver 2, for the PlayStation 2, Xbox, Microsoft Windows and GameCube.
 It was not produced with the involvement of the Soul Reaver crew, instead being created by a new team at Crystal Dynamics under the direction of Glen Schofield.
 A key point of focus for the developers was the main character, Kain; Crystal Dynamics had "a huge investment in Kain as a character".
 Shifting the focus of gameplay towards action, gore and combat instead of puzzle-solving, it retains several of the qualities which made the previous games popular, but was criticized for lacking innovation.
 Despite middling critical reception, it was released on four platforms and sold well.
 The setting, an enormous industrial city, is a departure for the series.
 While the game was released after Soul Reaver 2, the events of the game actually happen after Blood Omen but before the events of Soul Reaver, in an alternate timeline created from the Soul Reaver 2 events.
 In Blood Omen 2 players control a younger Kain after an unsuccessful campaign to conquer Nosgoth, as he is opposed by traitorous vampires and a new enemy.